dessn/Pippin/README.md

     # Defaults to False.
 Will load in the recalibrated probabilities, and crash and burn if they dont exist.
     USE_RECALIBRATED: True

+    # Defaults to True.
+If set to True, will rerun biascor twice, removing any SNID that got dropped in any FITOPT/MUOPT
+    CONSISTENT_SAMPLE: False

   # We can also specify muopts to add in systematics.
 They share the structure of the main biascor definition
   # You can have multiple, use a dict structure, with the muopt name being the key